Apostille USA

 • Non-Hague countries generally require legalization instead of apostille.

-• Some documents require certified copies while others require notarization.
+• Some documents require certified copies while others require notarization before apostille.

 • Incorrect document preparation is a leading cause of rejection.

-• Apostille-USA helps determine which documents require apostille and which process applies.
+• Apostille-USA helps determine which documents need an apostille and which process applies.

 Quick Answer

+Knowing which documents need an apostille before you submit them prevents costly delays and rejection.
 State-issued documents generally follow state apostille procedures, while federal documents require separate federal authentication.
+For a step-by-step walkthrough, see our guide on how to apostille a document.

 Many individuals and businesses use professional apostille services in the US to verify requirements before submission and avoid delays.